 “Science is well aware of what is killing coral on the Great Barrier Reef — it’s the excess heat that comes from burning fossil fuels,” he told The New York Times last year.
 “If the Turnbull government was serious about saving the reef, they would be willing to take on the industry responsible for the damage.”

-The hyperspectral cameras used by Gonzalez's hyperspectral drone systems cost around AU$100,000, and only four years ago, they were priced at around AU$500,000.
-To fund the development of the drone, Gonzalez and his team applied for and received a Microsoft's AU$50 million grant.
+The hyperspectral cameras used by Gonzalez’s hyperspectral drone systems cost around AU$100,000, and only four years ago, they were priced at around AU$500,000.
+To fund the development of the drone, Gonzalez and his team applied for and received a Microsoft AI for Earth grant earlier this year, which makes software tools, cloud computing services, and AI deep learning resources available to researchers working on global environmental challenges.
+The hyperspectral drone system was one of six projects that received a slice of Microsoft’s AU$50 million grant.

 “Now we can use Microsoft’s AI tools in the cloud to supplement our own tools and quickly label the different spectral signatures,” Gonzalez said.
 “So, where processing previous drone sweeps used to take three or four weeks, depending on the data, it now takes two or three days.”